View Margaret Flaherty's Notice on baltimoresun.com and share memories

 |

 On November 25, 2019, Margaret Frances Flaherty peacefully passed away at her home at the age of 91.
-She is survived by her loving nieces; Patricia Ann Flaherty, Debra Ann Barb, Pamela Tuma Broussard (Steven), nephew Paul Tuma (Jane); many great-nieces and great-nephews.
-Pre-deceased by sisters Mary Swan, Patricia Tuma (nee Flaherty) and brother John Flaherty, Jr.
+She is survived by her loving nieces; Patricia Ann Flaherty, Debra Ann Barb, Pamela Tuma Broussard (Steven), nephews Paul Tuma (Jane); Patrick (Vivian) and Michael Flaherty; many great-nieces and great-nephews.
+Pre-deceased by sisters Mary Swan, Patricia Tuma (nee Flaherty) and brothers Edward and John Flaherty, Jr. Services were held on December 3, 2019

-Friends may call at the family owned Mitchell-Wiedefeld Funeral Home, Inc, 6500 York Rd (at Overbrook) on Monday, December 2, from 4PM to 7PM.
-A Funeral Mass will be held on Tuesday, December 3, at 11:00AM, at the Church of the Nativity, 20 E. Ridgely Rd, Timonium, MD 21093.
-Interment to follow at Dulaney Valley Memorial Gardens, 200 E. Padonia Rd, Timonium, MD 21093.